 I use only Australian-sourced merino yarns and pot-dye these yarns directly with untreated crushed plant material.

 If you would like more information about these yarns, please contact us at firstname.lastname@example.org.
 Follow us on social media @gumblossomyarns or #gumblossomyarns.
-Information on seasonal produce is available in our blog.
+Information on seasonal products is available in our blog.